Skip to main content

 My item came back damaged

-• We suggest you reach out to the Renter ASAP with damage concerns to start the reconciliation process.
+• We suggest reaching out to the Renter as soon as possible with damage concerns to start the reconciliation process.

-• Since the Renter is liable for the replacement cost of the item, if you have confirmed that the item is damaged beyond repair and needs to be replaced, the Renter fairly gets to keep the damaged item (as such, we strongly encourage you not to list items of sentimental value as available for rent).
+• Since the Renter is liable for the replacement cost, they fairly get to keep the damaged item once replacement value is paid.
+We strongly encourage you not to list items of sentimental value as available for rent.

 Damage best practices

-• Be transparent about damage costs to the Renter as soon as you receive quotes.
+3. Be transparent about damage costs with the Renter as soon as you receive quotes.

 Did this answer your question?